DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "...Uh."

 "I haven't saw real thing yet, but are they so alike?
-I mean foreign gods and humans appearances."
+I mean sidhes and humans appearances."

 "Ah, yup, might be alike."

 Rinne, who was by Saki side, interjected.

-"Since they hold magic power, they have completely different scent, so foreign gods can easily recognize humans.
+"Since they hold magic power, they have completely different scent, so sidhes can easily recognize humans.
 But for humans it might be easy to mistake them for their own."

 "And in reality there were such cases of accidental shooting."